 Supported encodings are UTF-8 for JSON and UTF-8, Windows-1252 and ISO-8859-1 for CSV.

-If your data passes basic schema validation checks, the tool will then present a report on data quality, and information about the contents of your file.
+If your data passes basic structural checks, the tool will then present a report on data quality, and information about the contents of your file.
 It will also offer alternative copies of the data for download.

 Data is stored for 7 days at a randomly generated URL.
 You can share this link with others to support discussion of data quality.